Zaid-Jarrar/my-notes/README.md

 - [x] Gain knowledge

 ## SUMMARY:
-- Alwaus look at the purpose for creating your software and how it can help the users and make it easy to read and understand for other developers.
+- Always look at the purpose for creating your software and how it can help the users and make it easy to read and understand for other developers.

 - Always think about how to stay as simiple as it can be and reduce code lines.